jinialadin1/acmicpc/README.md

 Please upload your code in the folder as *NAME_PROBLEM#.cpp* (ex) hj_1033.cpp

 For your convenience, I recommend you to use **"bits/stdc++.h"** which include all useful headers to solve problem.

+In the **prac** folder, you can upload your code that you just solve it for your own study.